startupengine/startupengine/README.md

 * [ ] Content Caching (Minimize 3rd-Party API Calls)

 ##### Strategic Benefits
+* SitePress is **designed specifically for the needs of a startup** (unlike Wordpress, Ghost, and other open-source CMS offerings.)

-* Don't waste time and effort making your own CMS or modifying another one to suit your needs.
+* Stop wasting time and effort making your own CMS or modifying another one to suit your needs.
+SitePress lets you take advantage of others' hard work by leveraging the latest technologies, best practices, and best-in-class 3rd party services.

-* Unlike other CMS offerings (Wordpress, Ghost, etc), SitePress is designed specifically for the needs of a modern startup.
-* SitePress offers content management, marketing automation, and analytics out of the box, so you can focus on running your business.
-No plugins or widgets to install.
+* Content Management, Marketing Automation, and Analytics all work out-of-the-box, freeing you to **focus on running your business or developing your business/product**.
+No plugins to install.
+Just enter your account information and you're good to go.

-* No coding experience required: Anyone can create truly beautiful website.
-(But custom coding is an option.)
-* Take advantage of the latest technologies, best practices, and best-in-class 3rd party services.
-* Discover the joys of simplicity: SitePress has a beautiful, minimal interface and doesn't include anything unnecessary.
-* Since it's completely Open-Source, you own your code.
-Modify it to your liking.
+* Create a beautiful website easily.
+No custom-coding required, but since it's completely Open-Source, you can modify or distribute it however you want.

-* No vendor lock-in like you might have with proprietary servies like Instapage, LeadPages, Wix, etc.
+* No vendor lock-in like you might have with services like Instapage, LeadPages, Wix, etc.

-* Enable free continuous updates ("push-to-deploy") with one click via Github & Heroku.
+* **Automatic updates** via Github & Heroku.
 No need to pay for server automation services like Jekins, DeployBot, CodeShip, etc.

 * Don't have funding?
-It's ok, you can run SitePress on your own at little or no cost.
+It's ok, you can **run SitePress on your own at little or no cost**.

-* You're not on your own.
-Paid professional support is available when you need it.
+* You're not on your own. **Paid professional support is available when you need it**.

-* Easy to get started.
-Launch your site/business/campaign in under 5 minutes.
+* **Launch your site/business/campaign in under 5 minutes**.

 ## Integrations with 3rd-Party Services
 All of these services are **best-in-class** and offer a free plan.